ChainSafe/protocol/includes/contact.md

 If you feel like you're the perfect fit for the role, please apply even if you don't match all the requirements.

-### Hiring Steps

-- Prior to an interview, a technical task or a sample of open-source code will be reviewed by the team along a provided CV.
-- Next, candidates will be invited to a values interview with one of our technical project managers.
-- Finally, candidates will be invited to an interview with the team lead.

 ### Why Join ChainSafe Systems Protocol Engineering